 You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to emails between you and Lyfshort, at all times.
 Your privacy settings may also be affected by changes the social media services you connect to Lyfshort make to their services.
 We are not responsible for the functionality, privacy, or security measures of any other organisation.

-10. GAINING ACCESS TO YOUR INFORMATION
+10. GAINING ACCESS TO AND REMOVING YOUR INFORMATION

 11. THIRD PARTIES